deyran/pro-asp-net-core-6/chapter-05/02-null-state-analysis.md

 # Understanding Null State Analysis

-ASP.NET Core projects templates anable *Null State Analysis* for the purpose of alerting the editor and compiler to attempts to access references that may be unintentionally null, preventing null reference exceptions at runtime.
+ASP.NET Core projects templates enable *Null State Analysis* for the purpose of alerting the editor and compiler to attempts to access references that may be unintentionally null, preventing null reference exceptions at runtime.

 ## Nullable and Non-nullable variables

-1. C# variable are categorized into two groups: nullabel and non-nullable
+1. C# variables are categorized into two groups: nullabel and non-nullable
 2. Nullable variable can hold a null value, while non-nullable variables cannot
 3. Developers need to be aware of null references when working with nullable variables